wp-plugins/google-docs-rsvp-guestlist/readme.txt

 1. Create a google docs spreadsheet with the following 7 headers: Guest Name, Code, Custom Message for Guest, Ceremony, Banquet, Message from Guest, Hotel.
 2. Go to "Settings->Google Docs Guestlist" to configure.
-3. Add the text: wpgc-googledocsguestlist in the content of your RSVP page.
+3. Add the text: gdrsvp-googledocsrsvp in the content of your RSVP page.

 == Description ==
 This plugin allows you to add RSVP and guestlist functionality to your Wordpress site.
 It tracks RSVPs for ceremony and banquet.
 Additionally, guests can leave custom messages for the planners.
 The guestlist is maintained with a Google Docs spreadsheet which is very easy to use.